Friday, March 4, 2011

-Another Lestes species, and the first one I ever saw in Khon Kaen, is Lestes concinnus.
-It seems to be a fairly common species, but one you have to go in search for, as I have found it often well away from any water source in open, barren fields.
+Another Lestes species, and the first one I ever saw in Khon Kaen (once I properly started searching), is Lestes concinnus.
+Known as the Dusky Spreadwing, it seems to be a fairly common species and has fairly recently had a 'Dark Form' added.
+But the dark form is very rare and even the normal form is one you have to go in search for, as I have found it often well away from any water source in open, barren fields.
 Therefore, I haven't seen one for a fairly long time, except when they pop up at marshland from time to time.

 The female is almost identical to the male, only the caudal appendages differ and the abdomen is more robust.